Don't type it.

 Let go and polished text appears at your cursor.
 That's it — now go write that email.

-Download VoxType
+Download VoxType for Mac

 Free forever. macOS 13 Ventura or later.